 Los Angeles Rams Primary Logo 2020 - Present

 The Rams had a great start with the onset of their new logo, winning Super Bowl LVI against the Cincinnati Bengals.
-However, after a poor 2022 season highlighted by injuries, they want to rebound.
+However, after a disappointing 2022 season marred by injuries, they aim to rebound.

 Do you believe the Rams can return to their Super Bowl-winning ways?
 Make your Rams' viewing experience more immersive by trying your luck at betting.
 Feel free to check here for the Los Angeles Rams' upcoming odds.